wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types_1-0.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.
 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type reusability.
 Nested types and base types are automatically created as separate types.
 For further information, see [Type reusability](xref:sdsTypeReusability1-0).

 SdsTypes are immutable.
-Once you create an SdsType, you cannot change its definition.
-If the SdsType definition is incorrect, you must delete and recreate it, and the SdsType can only be deleted if no streams, stream views, or types reference it.
+Once an SdsType is created, you cannot change its definition.
+If the SdsType definition is incorrect, you must delete and recreate it, and it can only be deleted if no streams, stream views, or types reference it.

 Only SdsTypes used to define SdsStreams or SdsStreamViews are required to be added to the Sequential Data Store.
 SdsTypes that define properties or base types are contained within the parent SdsType and are not required to be added to the Data Store separately.

-SdsTypes define how events are associated and read within a collection of events, or SdsStream.
-The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
-For more information about read characteristics, see [Interpolation](xref:sdsReadingData1-0#interpolation) and [Extrapolation](xref:sdsReadingData1-0#extrapolation) in [Reading data](xref:sdsReadingData1-0).
+SdsTypes define how events are associated and read within an SdsStream.
+When attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, the results are determined by the interpolation and extrapolation settings of the SdsType.
+For more information about read characteristics, see [Interpolation](xref:sdsReadingData1-0#interpolation) and [Extrapolation](xref:sdsReadingData1-0#extrapolation) in [Read data](xref:sdsReadingData1-0).

 The following table shows the required and optional SdsType fields.
 Fields that are not included are reserved for internal SDS use.